graviton-browser/graviton-browser/website/source/index.rst

 Graviton Browser
 ################

-This is the design site for a *proposed* project called Graviton.
+This is the design site for a *prototype* app browser.

-Graviton Browser is a browser-like shell for apps that run on the JVM and use GUI toolkits for their user interfaces, rather than HTML.
+Graviton Browser is a browser-like shell for apps that run on the JVM and use classical GUI toolkits for their user interfaces, rather than HTML.
 Graviton also supports command line apps, allowing developers to distribute platform independent command line apps via an interface that works the same way on Windows, Mac and Linux.
-It is intended to be fully polyglot and support apps written in all mainstream languages, including eventually C/C++ (via Sulong).
+It is intended to be fully polyglot and support apps written in all mainstream languages, including eventually C, C++ and Rust (via Sulong).
+It seamlessly and silently updates both itself and apps that were recently used, taking away the distribution headaches often associated with desktop development.
+It will allow apps to be sandboxed, or for the user to give them full system access in the way a desktop app would normally have.

-At this time the project is not fully implemented and is missing most features that are needed - this site is intended to act as a rallying point for people interested in helping create it.
+At this time the project is not fully implemented and is missing many interesting features - this site is intended to act as a rallying point for people interested in helping create it.

 Learn more by reading the :doc:`introduction`.